gravitystorm/openstreetmap-carto/CODE_OF_CONDUCT.md

 - Insulting, demeaning, hateful, or threatening remarks.
 - Discrimination based on age, disability, gender, nationality, ethnicity, religion, sexuality, or similar personal characteristic.
 - Bullying or systematic harassment.
-- Posting (or threatening to post) other people’s personally identifying information ("doxxing")
+- Revealing private information about other participants without explicit permission ("doxxing").
 - Unwelcome sexual advances.
 - Incitement to any of these.